 Van Manen had his first ballet lessons in the late forties from Sonia Gaskell, who engaged him in her group Ballet Recital in 1951.
 Van Manen went on to dance with the Netherlands Opera Ballet and Roland Petit's Ballets de Paris.
 In 1955, he made his debut as a choreographer with Olé, Olé, la Margarita.
 His third creation, Feestgericht, received the State Award for Choreography.
 From 1960 onwards, Van Manen has worked alternately with the two main dance companies of the Netherlands.
-After co-directing Nederlands Dans Theater, he became a resident choreographer – first with the Dutch National Ballet (1973-1987), and then with Nederlands Dans Theater (1988-2003).
-Since 2005, he has held the post of resident choreographer with the Dutch National Ballet.
+After co-directing Nederlands Dans Theater for ten years, he became a resident choreographer – first with the Dutch National Ballet (1973-1987), and then with Nederlands Dans Theater (1988-2003).
+Since 2005, he has once again held the post of resident choreographer with the Dutch National Ballet.

 - 2018: Honorary Medal for Arts and Science of the Order of the House of Orange